eed3si9n/herding-cats/docs/08/c.md

 > The free monad is the interpreter's best friend.
 Free monads "free the interpreter" as much as possible while still maintaining the bare minimum necessary to form a monad.

 Another way of looking at it is that the `Free` datatype provides a way of building a syntax tree given a container.

+One of the reason `Free` datatype is gaining popularity I think is that people are running into the limitation of combining different monads.
+It's not impossible with monad transformer, but the type signature gets hairly quickly, and the stacking leaks into various places in code.
+On the other hand, `Free` essentially gives up on encoding meaning into the monad, you gain flexibility because you can do whatever in the interpreter function, for instance run sequentially during testing, but run in parallel for production.